ranjeetsohanpal/co2_emissions_analysis/README.md

 This Power BI project explores **global greenhouse gas (GHG) emissions** and their relationship with **population, GDP, and per capita emissions** across countries and continents.
 The report provides a **comprehensive overview of emission trends (1850–2022)** and allows interactive exploration of key insights through slicers and visuals.
+In addition to the report, there is the python script for webscraping countries and continent for the purpose since the raw data did not have the continent column.
 ---

 ## 📊 Dashboard Overview